-If you do not have an Instagram account, click here to see my Facebook page and give it a like.
+If you do not have an Instagram account, head to my Facebook page and give it a like.
 From now on, all the content I post to Instagram will automatically be posted to my Facebook page to give the non-Instagram users a chance to view it.

 I could go on all day with analyzing these numbers, but I will keep it to the percent change year-over-year and the key events, so I do not lose anyone in the numbers.

 - The variance in sales for 9.5/10s can be large, due to the subgrades of the card.
 Meaning, a BGS 9.5/10 with a 10 centering, 10 corners, 9.5 edges, and 9.5 surface will sell for a lot more than a BGS 9.5/10 with 9 centering, 9.5 corners, 9.5 edges, 9.5 surface (the lowest qualifications for a BGS 9.5/10 card).

 - Sometimes, there are two sales on the same day that are $40 apart, most likely because of the difference in subgrades.
 Keep this in mind when reading and viewing.